rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 | X-Large         | Up to 1000 | Up to 10,000 | 16     | 64 GB    | 2 cores, 4 GB + 1000 IOPS |
 | XX-Large        | Up to 2000 | Up to 20,000 | 32     | 128 GB   | 2 cores, 4 GB + 1000 IOPS |

-Every use case and environment is different.
-Please [contact Rancher](https://rancher.com/contact/) to review yours.

 ### RKE and Hosted Kubernetes

-These CPU and memory requirements apply to each host in the Kubernetes cluster where the Rancher server is installed.
+Minimum CPU and memory requirements for each individual node in the [Kubernetes cluster Rancher is installed in](install-upgrade-on-a-kubernetes-cluster.md) are listed in the table below.

+Please note that a highly available setup with at least 3 nodes is required for all production usages.

 These requirements apply to RKE Kubernetes clusters, as well as to hosted Kubernetes clusters such as EKS.